|

 In March 2010 the David May collection of Postcards and Cigarette cards was auctioned by Reeman Dansie in Colchester.
 We were delighted to be the successful bidders on 3 out of 4 Lots of Nayland and Wiston subjects.

-the postcards were sorted and put into albums with captions identifying each one and, where possible, the date it was posted.
+Over the next 2 months the postcards were sorted and put into albums with captions identifying each one and, where possible, the date it was posted.
 This was a very exciting project and the three albums will now be available for viewing at all our future Meetings.

 The first series of 8 postcards is now available as greetings cards price £3.50 (full details on Publications & Gifts) and copies of other cards in the collection may be ordered from the Hon.
-Secretary in the New Year. |
+Secretary in the New Year.

 Jubilee Celebrations, Webb's Meadow, Nayland 6th May 1935 (Archer Photo)